Most essential, stylish and easy tie knots for 2022

 But it was not the Duke who invented the knot, although it bears his name; in fact it is said that he did not even wear it.
 The Windsor knot was likely invented to emulate the Duke's wide knots using ties of normal thickness.
 The paternity of the knot seems more likely to belong to Domenico Scappino, so much so that more than a few call it the Scappino knot ... but we think the Windsor knot sounds better, by far!

 The Windsor knot, compared to other methods of tying the tie, if done well allows the creation of a large, triangular and perfectly symmetrical knot.
 Its realisation involves eight steps and the use of a long tie is therefore indicated.
-Generally the Windsor knot is considered suitable for more formal occasions.
+Generally the Windsor knot is considered suitable for more formal occasions and in fact is probably the best tie knot for weddings.
 It is considered the standard model for tying ties in the Italian military world.

 4. HALF WINDSOR KNOT

 If you do not have a long tie, but prefer a more voluminous knot than usual, we present the Half Windsor knot suitable for medium length ties but still maintains the style and elegance of the Windsor knot.
+The Half Windsor is also generally considered to be the best tie knot for an interview.
 There are 9 steps and it does not require a particular skill, but only practice.

 5. PRINCE ALBERT KNOT

-Remaining in house Windsor we go back a bit to Queen Victoria and are introduced to the Prince Albert knot which is a variation of the Victoria knot.
+Remaining in house Windsor, we go back a bit to Queen Victoria and are introduced to the Prince Albert knot, a variation of the Victoria knot.

 6. PRATT KNOT